 Port numbers serve as identifiers for protocols and applications, enabling efficient data routing, service identification, and security management in computer networks.
 The combination of IP addresses and port numbers allows for end-to-end communication between applications across devices.

-This article covers the concept of port numbers, their types, and their importance in computer networking.
+This article explains the concept of port numbers, their types, and their importance in computer networking.
 It also provides a list of 25 common network port numbers that you should know.

 A computer port number is a 16-bit integer that serves as a unique identifier for a specific process or service on a networked device.
 It allows multiple applications to communicate simultaneously over the same IP address by directing incoming data to the appropriate application.